8 Best Homeowners Insurance Companies in Washington DC of 2023

 If you have expensive belongings like jewelry and a first-edition book collection, it’s most likely that your insurer will not pay in full if these items are damaged or destroyed due to a covered peril.

-That’s why an add-on is important to have for those who have high-cost property.
+That’s why an add-on is important to have for those high-cost items.

 It allows homeowners to expand existing coverage where they need it most.